zpervan/plotingZ/README.md

 * Rightmost axis value is cut-off due to the value text is exceeding screen dimension
 * Currently, does not support negative input data values
+* Windows application works only in `Release` mode and the `SFML` .dll files must be manually copied to the build folder.
 ## Support ##

 Big thanks to [JetBrains](https://www.jetbrains.com/?from=plotingZ) for supporting this project with